jsnbrs/Weather/README.md

 # Weather
-Simple site using AJAX to display the weather from a location search.
+Simple site using Ajax to display the weather from a location search.